ntsvg/Tribute-page-of-Ratan-tata/README.md

 # Tribute-page-of-Ratan-tata
- Title: Tribute Page A visually appealing tribute page dedicated to Ratan Tata, built using HTML and CSS.
+ A visually appealing tribute page dedicated to Ratan Tata, built using HTML and CSS.
 This project highlights his legacy, achievements, and contributions, presented through a clean and elegant design.
 The page incorporates responsive elements, structured content, and engaging visuals to honor his impact on society and industry.